auth0/docs/articles/connections/database/password-strength.md

 | Good | 8 |
 | Excellent | 10 |

-If you provide a minimum password length, this value superceeds that indicated by the password policy.
+If you provide a minimum password length, this value supercedes that indicated by the password policy.

 ## Change Your Policy